Tracing (art)

 A man using a light table to trace an image.

 Tracing is the act of copying an image or work of art by drawing over its lines, especially through the use of transparent overlays.

-Tracing can provide a way for a person to develop their artistic skills for example when it comes to learning anatomy.
+Tracing can provide a way for a person to develop their artistic skills, especially when it comes to learning anatomy.
 It is however frowned upon in many art circles.